 This application seeks resource consents that would otherwise be applied for under the RMA 1991 and an archaeological authority under HNZPT Act 2014 in accordance with Section 42 of the FTAA.

 It also seeks an approval for a specified person to carry out the activities covered by the archaeological authority in accordance with Schedule 8 clause 9.
 The scope of this substantive application for a listed project under the FTAA is as follows.

-Resource consent under the NES-F and AUP(OP) is sought to establish and subdivide up to 1,217 dwellings, as well as one un-serviced super-lot, across a site area of approximately 109 hectares in the FUZ.
-The architectural drawings provided with the application show 1,217 dwellings however, the suite of technical documentation provided with the application has assessed and provides for approximately 1,250 dwellings.
+Resource consent under the NES-F and AUP(OP) is sought to establish and subdivide approximately 1,250 up to 1,217 dwellings, as well as one un-serviced super-lot, across a site area of approximately 109 hectares in the FUZ.
+The architectural drawings provided with the application show 1,2187 dwellings however, flexibility is the potential future development of the unserviced residential superlot sought to provide for will provide for approximately 1,250 dwellings.
+Noting the suite of technical documentation provided with the application has assessed and provides for approximately 1,250 dwellings.
 This takes into account the servicing and infrastructure requirements that would be required to develop the un-serviced super-lot in the future.